-Microscopes for kids should be durable and simple to use.
+Microscopes for kids and teens should be durable and simple to use.
 Magnification power is an important consideration.
 Higher power microscopes will allow viewing of smaller objects.
 Many microscopes include additional accessories such as carrying/storage cases and prepared microscope slides so that viewing can begin right away.
 Most importantly, any microscope chosen for a child should encourage scientific exploration in a fun and educational way.

-Best Microscopes For Kids
+Best Microscopes For Kids Recommended By Parents

 AmScope M30-ABS-KT2-W Beginner Microscope Kit